-The investment long-term expected rate of return of 8% and projected salary increases include an
+The investment long-term expected rate of return of 8% and projected salary increases include an inflation component of 3%.

 Mortality rates are based on the RP-2000 combined mortality table set forward six years for preretirement and set forward five years for post-retirement.